-In this society, the word, scientist can best be compared to words like astronauts, spaceship, or snow.
-Nigerians mostly use these words when referring to white people, advanced counties, or Hollywood movies and hardly when referring to the next Nigerian or Nigeria as a country because whatever these words represents are alien and transcendent to t majority of the Nigerian society.
+In this society, the word, scientist can best be compared to words like astronaut, spaceship, or snow.
+Nigerians mostly use these words when referring to white people, advanced countries, or Hollywood movies and hardly when referring to the next Nigerian or Nigeria as a country because whatever these words represents are alien and transcendent to the majority of the Nigerian society.

 When average Nigerians hear the word, scientist, the picture that comes to their mind is that of a white man in a white lab coat making big magical discoveries like time travel or a syrup that can make someone invisible.
 This is what Hollywood – the only teacher smart enough to tell them who a scientist is, taught them.
 With these picture in their head it becomes very difficult to see a Nigerian next door as a scientist.

 Here, the most tangible science is seen as very abstract if not as magic hence the word, “oyibo magic”, meaning white people’s magic.
 Many Nigerians even believe discoveries and inventions by the advance world come from knowledge gotten from witchcraft.
 There is disconnect between the Nigerian culture and modern science.
 One of the reason for this is that Nigerians are nurtured not to ask questions as children.
 They discourage curiosity making the saying, “curiosity killed the cat” very popular in the country.
 Secondly they hardly engage in endeavors without direct and immediate benefit.